Skip to main content

 How we finance the aircraft

-How we allocate flight hours
+How we allocate flights

 Diversification within the charter sleeve